 The AMLA applies to any entity or natural person qualifying as an FI in the scope of the AMLA.
-Article 2, AMLA contains a (non-exhaustive) list of persons qualifying as FIs.
+Article 2 of the AMLA contains a (non-exhaustive) list of persons qualifying as FIs.

-One major first group of FIs includes the professional servicers within the financial sector such as banks, certain categories of fund managers, investment companies with variable capital, limited partnerships for collective capital investments, investment companies with fixed capital, asset managers within the meaning of the Collective Investment Schemes Act (www.admin.ch/ch/d/sr/9/951.31. de.pdf), certain categories of insurance providers, securities dealers, and casinos.
+One major first group of FIs includes the professional servicers within the financial sector such as banks, certain categories of fund managers, investment companies with variable capital, limited partnerships for collective capital investments, investment companies with fixed capital, asset managers within the meaning of the Collective Investment Schemes Act, certain categories of insurance providers, securities dealers, and casinos.
 These institutions are subject to complete prudential supervision.